briancroxall/borderwaters/README.md

 ## Authorship
 The contents of this repository were written almost exclusively by [Brian Croxall](https://briancroxall.net) ([ORCID](https://orcid.org/0000-0001-5602-6830)), Assistant Research Professor of [Digital Humanities](https://odh.byu.edu) at [Brigham Young University](https://byu.edu), Provo, Utah, USA.
 Errors and faults should be attributed to him.
 His work was conducted in ongoing and iterative dialogue with Brian Russell Roberts.

-As mentioned, code contributions were made by [Jeremy Browne](https://humanities.byu.edu/person/jeremy-browne-2/), Associate Research Professor of Digital Humanities at BYU.
+[Jeremy Browne](https://humanities.byu.edu/person/jeremy-browne-2/), Associate Research Professor of Digital Humanities at BYU, made important code contributions that assisted with obotaining the data in the abovementioned third step.

 ## Acknowledgments
+We very much appreciate the cooperation of the different publishers and database providers in our research.

 This project began, in part, as the [Digital Humanities and Technology](https://odh.byu.edu/dight/) capstone experience for [Lorin Groesbeck](https://www.linkedin.com/in/lorin-groesbeck-5a236b178/) in Winter 2018, after which she graduated with her BA in American Studies.
 During the capstone, Groesbeck worked with Croxall to, among other things, prepare the data request for JSTOR, to meet with members of BYU's [Copyright Licensing Office](https://copyright.byu.edu/), and to identify how the JSTOR data needed to be cleaned.

 [Rob Reynolds](https://humanities.byu.edu/person/rob-reynolds/) ([ORCID](https://orcid.org/0000-0003-0306-087X)), Assistant Research Professor of Digital Humanities at BYU, provided significant advice about all things Python along the way.